Pennsylvania IRP Registration

 Are you a trucker based in Pennsylvania?
 Pennsylvania is a major transportation hub for the eastern US.
 Thanks to major cities like Philadelphia and Pittsburgh, Pennsylvania is a gateway between the northeast and other major regions of the country, including Chicago, which connects to the state via I-80.
 If you are an interstate trucker based in Pennsylvania, the best way to ensure you can haul your loads anywhere in the country is by getting registered for the IRP Pennsylvania with IRPRegistrationServices.com!

 The International Registration Plan, or IRP, is a multi-jurisdictional reciprocity agreement.
 Its member jurisdictions are the Lower 48 states, the 10 Canadian provinces, and the District of Columbia.
 These jurisdictions agreed to share the fees from the registrations of certain trucks across the jurisdictions.
 The trucks to which this agreement applies are those that meet one or more of the following parameters.

 - It’s part of a combination whose combined weight exceeds 26,000 pounds

-If your tuck meets one of these parameters, then you can get IRP apportionment to make your life easier!
+If your truck meets one of these parameters, then you can get IRP apportioned tags to make your life easier!
 With IRP, you can leave Pennsylvania with your truck and enter any other member jurisdiction, and that jurisdiction will recognize your registration.
 Behind the scenes, the states share your registration fees proportionately based on how many miles you drive in each jurisdiction.
 It makes your life easier while allowing the jurisdictions to maintain their roads.